 - Use Barn Doors

 Open-plan spaces are great, but there are many instances when you cannot get rid of a good old door.
 So instead of having doors that swing open and take up space unless they are closed, consider investing in stunning barn doors near me.
 These barn doors can elevate the design, can act like works of art on their own, and, best of all, are always out of the way as they hug the wall or seal the doorway.
+You can add style and a unique touch to your home with a barn door installation.

 - Think Vertically